LeonardoBraga/forPredicate/README.md

 let flag = false;
 const predicate = () => flag;

-// Simulating the completion of an async operation after 3s setTimeout(() => flag = true, 3000);
+// Simulating the completion of an async operation after 3s. setTimeout(() => flag = true, 3000);

-// For environments that do not support top-level `await` async function simpleTest() {
+// For environments that do not support top-level `await`. async function simpleTest() {
   // Awaiting for the predicate to be completed.
   // In this example, we're not changing the default values for timeout or check intervals.